 In the left hand panel, navigate and select the files and folders to include all of the files necessary for your dataset.
 You can Shift-click or Ctrl-click to build your selection of files.

-Scroll down the Transfer Files page to select important options for the file transfer.
+Scroll down the Transfer Files page to select the appropriate Transfer Settings for the file transfer.

 When you have selected all of the files, click on the large right-pointing arrow to start the transfer of files from the source (left) endpoint to the destination endpoint, FRDR (on the right).